| Title: | Efficient Plotting of Large-Sized Data |

 srcs_to_df()

-Covert the data contained in srcs
+Covert the data contained in srcs file(s) to a duck-db.

 A minimum data and the path of the database will be returned.